 From the outside, the steadiness can look like nothing’s happening in there.
 That’s not it at all.

-Plenty is happening — you’ve just gotten very good at setting it aside so the part of you that functions can take the wheel.
+Plenty is happening.
+You’ve just gotten very good at setting it aside so the part of you that functions can take the wheel.

 It’s a real skill, and it works.
 In a real emergency, the feelings would only get in the way, so some part of you puts them in a drawer and shuts it: not now, later, there’s a thing to handle.

 You make the calls, you hold the room, you do what needs doing.
-Everyone sees competence and assumes calm goes all the way down.
+Everyone sees competence and assumes the calm goes all the way down.
 What they don’t see is the drawer, or how much is packed into it, or that shutting it took something out of you.

 This is the move you’ve made since you were small — feel it later, function now.
 By the time you’re an adult, it isn’t even a decision anymore.
 The crisis starts, and the drawer just opens, the way it always has.